Menuka5/ProjectTwo/README.md

 ___

 ### Configuration and building
+First you may need to import hsenid.sql file into your mysql server and change below files credentials

+`/Menuka-Translator/src/main/webapp/WEB-INF/web.xml`

+Here you have to give the username and password of your database user.

 To deploy this project we need to build it first using maven. so go in side the